canonical-websites/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 ### Let's recap what we went through

-  * You know how to use snap packaging tools and have them installed
   * You know how to create a basic Electron app
   * You know how to snap an Electron app in a clean environment
-  * You know how to bundle dependencies inside your snap and tweak the build steps

 ### How to share my snap with the world?